School of Nursing

 Program Outcomes for the Bachelor of Science in Nursing meet the nationally recognized standards: BSN Essentials for Baccalaureate Nursing Practice (2008), the ANA Code of Ethics for Nurses, the ANA Standards of Practice, and the Indiana State Nurse Practice Act.
-There are differences based on degree track that relate to the different needs of the pre-licensure and RN to BSN student.
+Differences are based on degree track that relate to the distinctive needs of the pre-licensure and RN to BSN student.

 Prospective students should study the requirements for admission to the School of Nursing, the specific curriculum requirements, course sequences, and requirements for the degree.
-Students are responsible for meeting degree requirements and for making application for degree candidacy.
-The School of Nursing is not responsible for certifying students for a degree if they do not file a graduation application.
+Students are responsible for meeting degree requirements and making application for degree candidacy.
+The School of Nursing is not responsible for student degree certification if they do not file a graduation application.
 Application for the degree must be made by the deadlines published by Indiana University Kokomo School of Nursing.